Wager Mutiny: Abandoned survivors of the Speedwell group return to England

-Left by Bulkley at Freshwater Bay, in the place where today stands the resort city of Mar del Plata, were eight men who were alone, starving, sickly and in a hostile and remote country.
+Left by Bulkeley at Freshwater Bay, in the place where today stands the resort city of Mar del Plata, were eight men who were alone, starving, sickly and in a hostile and remote country.
 After a month of living on sea lions killed with stones to preserve ball and powder, the group began the 300 mile trek north to Buenos Aires.
-Their greatest fear were the Tehuelche nomads, who were known to transit through the region.
+Their greatest fear was the Tehuelche nomads, who were known to transit through the region.
 After a 60 mile trek north in two days, they were forced to return to Freshwater Bay because of the lack of water resources.
-Once back they decided to wait for the wet season before making another attempt.
-They became more settled at the bay, built a hut, tamed some puppies they took from a wild dog and began raising pigs.
+Once back, they decided to wait for the wet season before making another attempt.
+They became more settled at the bay, built a hut, tamed some puppies they took from a wild dog, and began raising pigs.
 One of the party spotted what they described as a 'tiger' reconnoitering their hut one night.
 Another sighting of a 'lion' shortly after this had the men hastily planning another attempt to walk to Buenos Aires (they actually saw a jaguar and a cougar).

-One day, when most of the men were out hunting, the group returned to find the two left behind to mind the camp had been murdered, the hut torn down and all their possessions taken.
-Two other men who were hunting in another area disappeared, and their dogs made their way back to the devastated camp.
+One day, when most of the men were out hunting, the group returned to find the two left behind to mind the camp had been murdered, the hut torn down, and all their possessions taken.
+Two other men who were hunting elsewhere disappeared, and their dogs made their way back to the devastated camp.
 The four remaining men left Freshwater Bay for Buenos Aires, accompanied by sixteen dogs and two pigs.

 The party eventually reached the mouth of the River Plate, but, unable to negotiate the marshes on the shores of Samborombon Bay, they were forced to make their way back to Freshwater Bay.
-Shortly afterwards a large group of Tehuelches on horseback surrounded them, took them all prisoner and enslaved them.
+Shortly afterwards, a large group of Tehuelches on horseback surrounded them, took them all prisoner, and enslaved them.
 After being bought and sold four times, they were eventually taken before Cangapol, a chieftain who led a loose confederation of nomad tribes dwelling between the rivers Negro and Lujan.
 When he learned they were English and at war with the Spanish, he treated them better.
-By the end of 1743, after eight months as slaves, they eventually told the chief that they wanted to return to Buenos Aires.
+By the end of 1743, after eight months of being enslaved, they eventually told the chief that they wanted to return to Buenos Aires.
 Cangapol agreed but refused to give up John Duck, who was mulatto.
-An English trader in Montevideo, upon hearing of their plight, put up the ransom of $270 for the other three and they were released.
+An English trader in Montevideo, upon hearing of their plight, put up the ransom of $270 for the other three, and they were released.

 On their arrival in Buenos Aires, the Spanish governor put the party in jail after they refused to convert to Catholicism.
-In early 1745 they were moved to the ship Asia, where they were to work as prisoners of war.
-After this they were thrown in prison again, chained and placed on a bread and water diet for fourteen weeks, before a judge eventually ordered their release.
+In early 1745, they were moved to the ship Asia, where they were to work as prisoners of war.
+After this, they were thrown in prison again, chained and placed on a bread and water diet for fourteen weeks, before a judge eventually ordered their release.
 Then Campbell, another of Wagers crew, arrived in town.